-How does glaucoma occur?
+How does it occur?

 Glaucoma is caused when the drainage system within the eye is blocked either by trauma, hemorrhage or a physiologic nature.
 An increase in pressure within the eye causes pressure to build around the sensitive optic nerve fibers thus destroying the nerve and one’s vision.
-This is usually a slow progressive loss of vision which goes unnoticed by the individual.
+This is usually a slowly progressive loss of vision which goes unnoticed by the individual.

-- Chronic Open-Angle Glaucoma is the most common type, and occurs primarily in persons over the age of 40.
+- Chronic Open-Angle Glaucoma is the most common type and occurs primarily in persons over the age of 40.
 It develops as a result of aging and is symptomless, sometimes causing irreversible damage before it is discovered.

 - Congenital Glaucoma is present at birth and is caused by a defect in the eye’s drainage system.

 - Acute Angle-Closure Glaucoma is caused when the colored portion of the eye presses against the drainage system causing a blockage.
 Symptoms include severe pain in and around the eye, nausea, blurred vision and seeing rainbow-like halos.
 If not treated promptly, vision loss may be permanent.

 - Secondary Glaucoma results from other health problems of the body or trauma to the eye.